 Since 2006, Jeannie Motherwell’s whimsical washes have graced the halls of agencies primarily serving students and elders like Massbay Community College, Cooperative Elder Services Inc, and North Suffolk Mental Health.
-We are excited to ask her the “Fast Four” questions as our first Artist Feature in 2018.
+We are excited to ask her the “Fast Four” questions for this Artist Feature.

 Carlyn Marcus Ekstrom

 “Through my Swedish husband, I was introduced to art in many places in Sweden.
 Even the police station in his small hometown had several original works.
 My father in law lived in a facility that featured many paintings and photographs.
 Seeing the artwork in these places made me feel uplifted and in touch with human creativity,” recalls donating artist Carlyn M. Ekstrom.
 “So hearing about The Art Connection from fellow printmaker, Sarah Shallbetter, felt like a way to participate in this wonderful experience in America.”

 Jeannie Lindheim “My mother took me to art museums when I was younger, and I took a figure drawing class in college and LOVED it!
 Then, I discovered Jeanne Carbonetti in Chester, Vermont and studied with her and I was hooked,” says artist Jeannie Lindheim of her first flirtations with art.

 Renu O’Connell “As an artist I have immersed myself in the philosophy that in artmaking, the meaning matters.
 This I learned from my wonderful art mentor, Kate Ransohoff.
 To this extent my paintings in tempera and acrylics depict stories and insights relevant to us and the natural world we live in.”
 Wise words from one of our beloved art donors, Renu O’Connell.